What is Employee Engagement?

 Employee engagement is the degree to which employees invest their cognitive, emotional, and behavioral energies toward positive organizational outcomes.

 Engaged employees are personally invested in their work, see a strong connection between their strengths and their role, and are more willing to contribute time and effort to their work—and the company’s overall goals.

-When engagement is a key component of a company’s approach to success, it can deliver high value to business and people-related objectives—from financial performance—to greater employee happiness, productivity, retention, and more.
-Understanding what drives employee engagement—and how to measure it effectively—helps organizations identify and meet their employees’ needs at work.
+When workplace engagement is a key component of a company’s approach to success, it can deliver high value to business and people-related objectives.
+This includes enhanced financial performance, greater employee happiness, productivity, retention, and more.
+Understanding what drives organizational engagement—and how to measure it effectively—helps organizations identify and meet their employees’ needs at work.

 Read on to learn about the benefits of employee engagement, what drives engagement, and how leaders can measure and improve employee engagement across the enterprise.

 Engaged employees bring their best selves to work.
 They are more likely to do their best work and contribute to the success of an organization.

 Employee engagement, also known as staff engagement or associate engagement, is a broad construct that encompasses many aspects of an employee’s experience at work.
 In research, it has been found to overlap with other concepts, such as job satisfaction, commitment, involvement, and motivation.

 Employee engagement is often confused with job satisfaction, but the two are not the same.
 Job satisfaction simply indicates how much an employee likes their job, which can involve many factors, including the compensation, prestige, or location of the job.
 An employee may be completely satisfied, but not engaged enough to apply themselves to the job.

 True employee engagement requires a deeper connection between the workplace and the employee’s personal values, goals, interests, and motivations.

 Employee engagement benefits both employees and their organizations.
 Some benefits of employee engagement include: